What is Group Therapy?

 How do I join a Group?

 A referral to group needs to be made through a therapist at CAPS.
-If you have not had a triage or initial consultation, then you need to have those appointments first.
+If you have not had a phone screening or an in-person First Appointment, then you need to have those appointments first.
 In most cases, a "group evaluation" with the group therapists is scheduled prior to a group member joining.This helps to determine whether a group is likely to meet an individual student's needs and whether that student will fit well with a particular group's current composition.

 Once a group forms, it is often closed to new referrals for that semester.
 During group sessions, members discuss issues concerning them and offer support and feedback to to one another.
 Personal growth stemming from these interactions is essential to the group process.
 Group members are committed to learning about themselves and their relationships.

 Most groups meet weekly for ninety minutes and are open only to Penn State students.
 The starting dates for the groups will vary.
 Enrollment is free and can be made directly through a therapist at CAPS.
 Confidentiality is strictly respected.

 Below are quotes from clients who were in group therapy at CAPS: